Modern dog crates are designed for dogs to enjoy a comfortable sleep and for transporting…

 If you are not already good at handling scissors and you are looking for how to groom a dog at home with scissors, grooming your dog at home with a clipper and blade is faster and more efficient.
 But once you know how to hold the scissors at the right angle, you can safely trim your dog’s hair to a preferred length.
 If your dog is cooperative, you will get better as you use scissors.

 RELATED: How Often Dog Rabies Vaccine Should Be Administered

 Here are a few reasons why you might want to groom a dog at home with scissors:

-- If clipper’s noise always frighten your dog
+- If the clipper’s noise always frightens your dog

 - You may not have a budget for a clipper yet.